autogluon/autogluon/docs/tutorials/text_prediction/multilingual_text.md

 ## Cross-lingual Transfer

 In the real-world scenario, it is pretty common that you have trained a model for English and would like to extend the model to support other languages like German.
 This setting is also known as cross-lingual transfer.
-One approach is to apply a machine translation model to translate the sentences from the other language (e.g., German) to English and apply the English-trained model.
+One way to solve the problem is to apply a machine translation model to translate the sentences from the other language (e.g., German) to English and apply the English model.
 However, as showed in ["Unsupervised Cross-lingual Representation Learning at Scale"](https://arxiv.org/pdf/1911.02116.pdf), there is a better and cost-friendlier way for cross lingual transfer, enabled via large-scale multilingual pretraining.
 The author showed that via large-scale pretraining, the backbone (called XLM-R) is able to conduct *zero-shot* cross lingual transfer, meaning that you can directly apply the model trained in the English dataset to datasets in other languages.
 It also outperforms the baseline "TRANSLATE-TEST", meaning to translate the data from other languages to English and apply the English model.